Charged with Aѕѕаult? Understanding Unique Ohio Criminal Laws

 According to Ohio Revised Code Section 2903.13, an assault has occurred when someone knowingly causes or attempts to cause physical harm to someone else, or their unborn child or recklessly causes serious physical harm to another person or their unborn child.

 Since assault encompasses the traditional definition of assault and battery in Ohio, there is a broader array of assault offenses in the state.
-In fact, you could be charged with five different types of assault offenses in Ohio.
+In fact, you could be charged with seven different types of assault in Ohio.
 You could be charged criminally with:

 - Aggravated assault;